 Narcissistic Personality Disorder

-- Arrogant expectation of adoration and constant praise despite the failure to even notice the needs and feelings of others
+- Arrogant expectation of adoration and constant praise despite the failure to notice the needs and feelings of others

 - Jealousy of others or the preconception that others are jealous of you

-- Often exaggerates past accomplishments, relationships, or abilities
+- Exaggerates past accomplishments, relationships, and abilities

 Histrionic Personality Disorder (HPD)